 On 28 April 2017, Association of Polish Stage Artists ("ZASP") filed a lawsuit against Cyfrowy Polsat for payment of PLN 20.3.
 The Company issued an objection in the writ-of-payment proceedings and filed for its dismissal entirely.
 On 10 January 2018 the Court issued a decision to refer the case to mediation proceedings.
 Mediation ended without a settlement.
 The last hearing took place on 8 May 2019.
 Both parties have submitted an application for re-referral to the mediation proceedings for a period of three months.
 The court approved application and postponed the hearing without a deadline.
 Mediation ended without a settlement.
-On 6 May 2020, the Company received a letter from the Court, included the mediator's position summarizing the course of mediation, with a request to refer to its content.
+On 6 May 2020, the Company received a letter from the Court, containing the mediator's position summarizing the course of mediation, with a request to refer to its content.
 On 25 May 2020, the Company submitted a response informing the Court about the settlement being impossible to reach by the parties.
 The hearing took place on 20 October 2021.
-The next hearing is scheduled for 11 May 2022.
+At the end of March 2022, the Company received a letter extending the previous claim by the period from 1 January 2010 to 31 December 2020, the value of the lawsuit was increased by over PLN 120.